daily-bruin/gradissue-2014/_posts/columns/2014-05-26-chancellor.md

 I hope your graduation will inspire you to do the same: to reflect on the remarkable success of your time at UCLA, to take stock in your own self-reliance and to prepare yourself for a future filled with immense promise.

-*Block is the chancellor of UCLA.*
+*Dr. Gene Block is the chancellor of UCLA.*